AsiaWi/Qwizard/README.md

 ### Quiz page
 * Once user clicks the start button below previously seen welcome message, they will be taken to a quiz page.
 Five features have been implemented here:
 #### Timer
 * Displayed at the top left close to the header.
 The aim of this feature is for the user to be able to track the time taken to answer the questions.
-This will not be shown in leaderboard but as the aim of the quiz is to answer the 10 questions correctly as quick as possible, each user can see the progress for themselves and see the total time taken to commplete quiz in final score message.
+This will not be shown in leaderboard but as the aim of the quiz is to answer the 10 questions correctly as quick as possible, each user can see the progress for themselves and see the total time taken to complete quiz in final score message.
 ![quiz_page_timer](assets/docs/quiz_page_timer.png)
 #### Question displayed
 * The top of the page will display the question number followed by the question